-- The Persian Gulf, the Arabian Sea, or the Red Sea
+- Water of the Persian Gulf, Arabian Sea, and the Red Sea

-VA Disability Benefits Amounts for Gulf War Syndrome
+VA Disability Benefit Amounts for Gulf War Syndrome

-The VA uses a rating system to determine the amount of your benefit.
-All service-connected disabilities receive a rating, which are then combined into the Veteran’s total combined rating.
-A total combined rating ranges between 0 and 100 percent, in increments of 10 percent.
+VA uses a rating system to determine the amount of your benefit.
+All service-connected disabilities receive a rating, which are then combined into the veteran’s combined rating.
+A combined rating ranges between 0 and 100 percent, in increments of 10 percent.
 However, to be eligible for benefits for “Gulf War Syndrome,” you must receive a 10 percent disability rating or higher.

-A rating of 30 percent or higher qualifies you for additional benefits for any dependents living in your home (e.g., spouse, children, dependent parents).
+A rating of 30 percent or higher qualifies you for additional benefits for additional benefits for any dependent living in your home (e.g., spouse, children, dependent parents).

 Gulf War-related claims are notoriously complex for their myriad nuances.
-Despite the existence of the Gulf War-related illness governing regulations being in place for about 20 years, the VA has yet to streamline a process to correctly apply these rules to Veterans’ claims.
-Thus, the VA does not have a perfect, cut-and-dry process for granting and denying benefits.
+Despite the existence of the Gulf War-related illness governing regulations being in place for about 20 years, VA has yet to streamline a process to correctly apply these rules to veterans’ claims.
+Thus, VA does not have a perfect, cut-and-dry process for granting or denying benefits.
 There is a lot of subjectivity involved, and if you lack experience in the process, you risk a denial despite having a valid, service-related condition.

-The attorneys at Chisholm Chisholm & Kilpatrick LTD have dedicated their careers to VA disability cases, and through helping veterans like yourself win the benefits they deserve, have become intimately familiar with the application and appeals process.
-We do all the hard work for you so you can focus on your health and your family.
+The attorneys at Chisholm Chisholm & Kilpatrick LTD have dedicated their careers to VA disability cases, and through helping veterans like yourself win the benefits they deserve, have become intimately familiar with the appeals process.
+We do all the hard work so you can focus on your health and family.

 Let our VA disability claims advocates put their experience and knowledge to work for you.
 We offer free consultations to determine if we are able to assist you.
-Call today: 401-331-6300.« Return to the Veterans' Resource Center
+Contact us today at 401-331-6300.

 OUR CLIENTS LOVE US, AND SO WILL YOU.
 SEE WHAT CCK CLIENTS HAVE TO SAY.